rahulkaplesh/p2-continuousControl/README.md

 ## Dependencies

-1.)
-Install python
+1. Install python
-2.)
-Install pytorch
+2. Install pytorch
-3.)
-Unzip and place the downloaded environment in the folder where you have saved the repo 4.)
-Install jupyter notebook
+3. Unzip and place the downloaded environment in the folder where you have saved the repo
+4. Install jupyter notebook
+5. cd into the folder where you have downloaded the repo and start jupyter notebook using the command *jupyter notebook*

 ### Approach and solution